-Since 2020, the Firm has contributed on a yearly basis to existing carbon sinks projects via a third party platform, targeting to purchase credits in excess of the Firm's self-assessed IT and travel related CO2 emissions of the previous year.
+From 2020 to and including 2022, the Firm contributed on a yearly basis to existing carbon sinks projects via a third party platform, targeting to purchase and redeem credits in excess of the Firm's self-assessed IT and travel related CO2 emissions of the previous year.
+In 2023, the Firm invested some of its proprietary capital into a nature-based solution that applies rigorous sustainability forestry management principles.
+The amount invested is such that the corresponding fraction of the CO2 captured comes in excess of the Firm's self-assessed IT and travel related CO2 emissions.